Public Health Multi-User Licences

-Solihull Approach online courses: antenatal course, postnatal course and parenting course upto 19yrs
+Solihull Approach online courses: antenatal course, postnatal course and courses for parents of children up to 19 yrs

 Our aim is to increase emotional health and well-being across the population.
 We want to reduce ACEs (adverse childhood experiences) and increase support to children and parents, reducing both mental and physical health across the lifespan.
 Our face to face and online courses are relationship based, supporting the relationship from conception onwards, whilst also integrating knowledge and key messages from research.

-- The online courses cover from conception up to 19 years: the antenatal course ‘Understanding pregnancy, labour, birth and your baby’, the postnatal course ‘Understanding your baby’ and the course for parents ‘Understanding your child’ up to 19 years.
+- The online courses cover from conception up to 19 years: the antenatal course ‘Understanding pregnancy, labour, birth and your baby’; the postnatal course ‘Understanding your baby’, and courses for parents ‘Understanding your child’ (0-19 years, main course) and ‘Understanding your teenager’s brain’ (short course).

 - The content of the online courses is the same as the Solihull Approach face-to-face groups.

-- ‘Understanding your child’ is available in 7 languages: English, Welsh, Urdu, Modern Standard Arabic, Mandarin Chinese, Bulgarian and Polish.
+- ‘Understanding your child’ is available in 7 languages: English, Welsh, Urdu, Modern Standard Arabic, Mandarin Chinese, Bulgarian and Polish (high quality, professional translations).

 - The English and Urdu versions both have a voiceover, requiring less literacy and providing a choice of learning style.